SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 London’s size can be a bit overwhelming but traveling from Kew to Westminster during the summer months is straightforward.
-The easiest and most picturesque way is to take one of the Thames River Boats if you’re looking a guided tour of the riverside attractions, or else one of the river buses that run from the Kew Gardens Pier to the Westminster Pier in the heart of London.
+I’d suggest the easiest and most picturesque way is to take one of the Thames River Boats if you’re looking a guided tour of the riverside attractions, or else one of the river buses that run from the Kew Gardens Pier to the Westminster Pier in the heart of London.
 The journey takes less than an hour and there are several boats between Kew and Westminster Pier in the summer.

 It’s well worth downloading the free Citymapper app and adding London.
 It’s really useful: if you input from where you want to go and where you want to get to, it immediately calculates how to get from A to B either by walking, taking public transport or a taxi, and how much each option costs.
 (You have to be online to use it, though).